 If the student wishes to appeal the drop from a course decision, he/she must first contact the course Instructor in which the course is taught.
-The Reinstatement Process must be initiated and approved by both the course Instructor, the appropriate Dean, and the Provost.
+The Reinstatement Process must be initiated and approved by both the course Instructor and the appropriate Dean.
 If the Reinstatement is not approved, the student may appeal the case to the Provost.